PLATO (PLAnetary Transits and Oscillation of Stars)

 - 26 telescopes on the hunt for exoplanets: The PLATO mission will be the first of its kind to house multiple telescopes on one spacecraft.
 The instrument consists of 26 individual telescopes, two of which have a particularly fast response time and will be used for bright stars, color requirements, and fine guidance and navigation.
 Each telescope has an aperture of 12 cm and directs the incoming light onto its focal plane, which consists of four large-format CCD sensors.
 Rauer explained: "This concept and the high sensitivity of the instruments will enable us to search for and accurately characterize rocky planets that are orbiting Sun-like stars."

-PLATO will be launched from Europe's spaceport in Kourou with a mid-sized launcher (Ariane 6.2 vehicle) in December 2026 for an initial six-year mission.
+PLATO will be launched from Europe's spaceport in Kourou with a mid-sized launcher (Ariane 6.2 vehicle) for an initial six-year mission.

 The PLATO spacecraft will operate from a halo orbit around L2 (Lagrangian Point 2), a virtual point in space, 1.5 million km beyond Earth as seen from the Sun.